amoe/sinew/README.md

 track these things.
 For instance, you can then query: "all videos by TheRussianHacker, where the type is `youve-been-doing-it-wrong`".

+It also tracks the watched-status of each video -- manually toggled, not like things like Plex, and allows you to store star-ratings.

 ## Installation

 You can take a look at `install.sh`.
 PostgreSQL 9.4 is required to store